UniversalScientificTechnologies/xDOS_doc/SPACEDOS/SPACEDOS01A.md

 `#Cvak…`

-Saying 'hello' after turing the device on.
+A message saying 'hello' after turning the device on.

 ### Initiation complete

 `#Hmmm...`

 Initiation of the SPACEDOS HW is done.
-Initiation is completed up to one second after turing on.
+Initiation is completed up to one second after turning on.

 ### DPSD - SpaceDos Data Payload message